-Klaviyo leverages this fact to identify any Spam Traps in your list or any other profiles in your account that have never engaged with your brand.
-If you are unfamiliar with what a Spam Trap is or would like to learn more, head over to our guide on Spam Traps.
+Klaviyo leverages this fact to identify any spam traps on your list or any other profiles in your account that have never engaged with your brand.
+If you are unfamiliar with what a spam trap is or would like to learn more, head over to our guide on spam traps.

-Sending to Spam Traps or actual humans who do not engage (open/click emails) with your brand will cause deliverability issues.
+Sending to spam traps or actual humans who do not engage (open/click) with your brand will cause deliverability issues.
 Repeatedly emailing recipients who do not engage with your emails will cause ISPs (like Hotmail, Gmail, Outlook, etc.) to evaluate whether each individual recipient wants to receive emails from your domain.

-If there is a continuous period of time (usually around 60 days) where an individual recipient receives multiple emails from a specific domain but does not engage with them, ISPs will take that as a sign that they do not want to receive these emails and likely route them into the spam folder, or block the delivery outright.
+If there is a continuous period of time, usually around 60 days, when an individual recipient receives multiple emails from a specific domain but does not engage with them, ISPs will take that as a sign that they do not want to receive these emails and likely route them into the spam folder, or block the delivery outright.

-It's impossible to identify specific email addresses that are Spam Traps because this information is not publicized, but finding people who aren’t engaging with your brand (or potential Spam Traps) is possible.
-The easiest way to find Spam Traps in your list is by creating a segment of anyone who has never engaged with your brand.
+It's impossible to identify specific email addresses that are spam traps because this information is not publicized.
+Finding people who aren’t engaging with your brand and are potential spam traps, however, is possible.
+The easiest way to find spam traps in your list is by creating a segment of anyone who has never engaged with your brand.

-For example, we know that Spam Traps are not real people, so there are some things that a Spam Trap simply cannot do.
-A Spam Trap can’t open or click an email, they also can’t start a checkout or place an order.
+For example, we know that spam traps are not real people, so there are some things that a spam trap simply cannot do.
+A spam trap can’t open or click an email, or can’t start a checkout or place an order.
 They can’t be active on site, view products, open support tickets, leave product reviews, or forget their password because these are events that require human action.
 With all of that being said, we can utilize the data available in Klaviyo to segment out totally unengaged contacts.

-When it comes to creating a segment of unengaged profiles, you’ll need to include people who have received a certain number of emails, never opening, and never clicking in your criteria.
-The number of received emails that you decide to use for this will depend on the data you have available and how long you’ve been sending emails (either on Klaviyo or a different Email Service Provider you used previously).
+When it comes to creating a segment of unengaged profiles, you’ll need to include people who have received a certain number of emails, never opening and never clicking any of them in your criteria.
+The number of received emails that you decide to use for this will depend on the data you have available and how long you’ve been sending emails, either on Klaviyo or a different email service provider you used previously.

-If you’ve been sending emails on Klaviyo for 6 months to a year and this is the first time you are creating one of these segments, you will likely have plenty of usable data to finding those who are truly unengaged (i.e., have received at least 50 emails over all time and never opened or clicked).
+If you’ve been sending emails on Klaviyo for 6 months to a year and this is the first time you are creating one of these segments, you will likely have plenty of usable data to find those who are truly unengaged.

 If you are new to Klaviyo, there may not be as much data available to utilize.
 However, if you were sending emails on an ESP that Klaviyo integrates with prior to joining us, you can leverage this when creating an unengaged segment.